armijnhemel/compliance-scripts/copyright-statements/README.md

     $ python3 generate-copyright-list.py -j /path/to/scancode/json -d /path/to/source/code/directory

-For example, if the directory /tmp/busybox-1.28.0/ contains source code that needs to be scanned, then ScanCode can be launched as follows (assuming "scancode" is in the path):
+For example, if the directory /tmp/busybox-1.28.0/ contains source code that needs to be scanned, then ScanCode can be launched as follows (assuming that the "scancode" binary is in a directory in $PATH):

     $ scancode -l -c -e -u -n 8 --full-root --json-pp /tmp/scancode.json /tmp/busybox-1.28.0/

+If "scancode" is not in a directory in $PATH, you will want to use:

+    $ python /path/to/scancode -l -c -e -u -n 8 --full-root --json-pp /tmp/scancode.json /tmp/busybox-1.28.0/

 This will extract licenses and copyright statements, use 8 threads and write the results to a separate file and it prints the full path (this is necessary, as ScanCode sometimes removes directory names).
 Then: